Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 ### Fastqc

-As we have mentioned, ATAC-seq is based on Tn5 transposase which will introduce certain biases.
+ATAC-seq is based on Tn5 transposase which will introduce certain biases.
 In general cases, we expect the 3' of reads to contain a bias in the sequence context as Tn5 transposase are known to priotise the binding towards a specific regions.
 The following is example of the region.

 ## Trimming